West Coast, Singapore

 West Coast is a subzone located in the town of Clementi, the western part of Singapore.
-The subzone currently lies in the West Coast GRC.
+The subzone currently lies in the West Coast-Jurong West GRC.

 Although the West Coast subzone has its boundaries demarcated by the Urban Redevelopment Authority (URA), adjacent subzones, namely Pandan, portions of Clementi Central, Clementi Woods and the Port, are commonly regarded as part of West Coast by the general public, due to their proximity to West Coast Park, a defying landmark of the area.

 History

 West Coast was created out of reclaimed land in the 1970s.
 Despite both being created out of reclaimed land, the east became a recreational area but the west was filled with industries.
 The western part of West Coast is largely industrial but the eastern and central parts of the area are mostly filled with private housing along with a single HDB estate.

 Amenities

 Commercial Facilities

 Few amenities exist in the vicinity of private houses and condominiums along West Coast.
 However, a town centre exists in the heart of the HDB housing estate.
 It consists of two-storey shophouses on Jalan Mas Puteh, Ayer Rajah Food Centre, Ayer Rajah Market, West Coast Community Centre, and West Coast Market Square.
 West Coast Plaza (formerly known as Ginza Plaza) lies across the market.
 There are also Buddhist centres like Singapore Buddhist Meditation Centre and Jayamangala Buddhist Vihara in the town.